DLPietro/DLPietro/README.md

 # Hi there 👋 I'm Pietro Di Leo

-**Quantitative Finance Graduate** | MSc in *Finance and Quantitative Methods for Economics* (LM-16)
+**Operations Officer** | **Quantitative Finance Graduate** | MSc in *Finance and Quantitative Methods for Economics* (LM-16)
-Currently working as an **Operations Officer** in Malta, while actively building expertise in **financial data analysis, backtesting, and portfolio optimization** using R, SQL and Python.
+Currently working in a **Custody Company** in Malta, while actively building expertise in **financial data analysis, backtesting, and portfolio optimization** using R, SQL and Python.

-📍 Malta | 🌍 Open to remote roles & freelance opportunities in data analysis, quantitative research, and asset management
+📍 Malta | 🌍 Working on data analysis, quantitative research, and asset management
 📧 dileopie@gmail.com | 🔗 [LinkedIn Profile](https://linkedin.com/in/pietrodileo)

 ### I work with: